Teradata/jupyter-demos/README.md

 analyzing a time series of data, where each data point represents the outstanding amount at the end of each month.
 To detect anomalies,<br>
 [Python Version](./UseCases/EFS_Demo/Telco_Churn_using_EFS.ipynb)

-#### Telco Churn using Feature Store in Vantage
+#### Telco Churn using Feature Store in Teradata
-Detect anomalies in monthly bill amounts to detect and prevent churn using pre-calculated features stored in Vantage.<br>
+Detect anomalies in monthly bill amounts to detect and prevent churn using pre-calculated features stored in Teradata.<br>
 [Python Version](./UseCases/EFS_Demo/Telco_Churn_using_tdfs4ds_Feature_Store.ipynb)

 #### Telco Customer Churn Using Enterprise Feature Store (EFS)
-Use the massive parallel architecture of Teradata Vantage to prepare data, train, evaluate, and deploy models at unprecedented scale.<br>
+Use the massive parallel architecture of Teradata Teradata to prepare data, train, evaluate, and deploy models at unprecedented scale.<br>
 [Python Version](./UseCases/Telco_EFS/Telco_Customer_Churn_EFS.ipynb)

 #### Telco Customer Churn using the GLM Function